dmlc/xgboost/doc/tutorials/custom_metric_obj.rst

    * The customized functions defined here are only applicable to single node training.
      Distributed environment requires syncing with ``xgboost.rabit``, the interface is subject to change hence beyond the scope of this tutorial.
-   * We also plan to re-design the interface for multi-classes objective in the future.
+   * We also plan to improve the interface for multi-classes objective in the future.

 In the following sections, we will provide a step by step walk through of implementing ``Squared Log Error(SLE)`` objective function: